Dubai: How to get a driver's licence; eligibility, tests required

 Once you pass the eye test and open the file, you must attend the theoretical classes.
 The classes cover a range of topics including risk perception, traffic laws, road signage and safety procedures on the road.

-To prepare for the theoretical test, institutes also have an option for individuals to attend a mock test prior.
+To prepare for the theoretical test, institutes also have an option for individuals to attend a mock test.

 The theoretical test is available in multiple languages.
 You can begin practical training only after passing the theory test.